paigeweber13/paigeweber13.github.io/index.md

 already been published, but I helped extend the website for other departments to use.
 I worked on writing both backend and frontend components.
-Unfortunately, the code was quite messy, and I spent much of my time refactoring and cleaning up code, in addition to writing new features.
+Unfortunately, the code was quite messy, and I spent much of my time refactoring and cleaning up code.
 I am not allowed to share the full source code for anything I produced at that job, but I am allowed to share screenshots of the website along with screenshots of key commit diffs I wrote.
 Following are some major contributions I made.

 ### Extending Hire and Termination Capabilities
 ![TC Hire Page](/resources/site - new employee form.png)